mbroihier/hsm/README.md

  20)  Reboot, once booted, the hotspot and hotspot monitor should be active.
 If you do not want Pi-hole, stop here.
       - sudo shutdown -r now
  21)  Using a device attached to the hotspot network (it should be available after boot), log into the hotspot (192.168.100.1).
- 22)  Tether your phone to the Raspberry PI using an USB inteface cable with appropriate adapters.
+ 22)  Tether your phone to the Raspberry PI using an USB interface cable with appropriate adapters.
 At this point, to reduce consumption of your mobile data, you want your phone connected to your home wifi.
  23)  Stop dnsmasq.
 This is being done so that during the install of Pi-hole, the disabling of dnsmasq does not terminate DNS functionality.
       - sudo systemctl stop dnsmasq
  24)  Check to see if you have access to a name server